 Podcasting is a big industry that keeps growing.
-The global market size is estimated to reach $94.88 billion by 2028.
-It’s a good business to get into right now, evidenced by the increasing number of podcasts and podcast listeners worldwide.
+The global market size is estimated to reach $130.63 billion by 2030.
+The number of podcast listeners keeps growing too, reaching 464.7 million global listeners in 2023.

 Let’s start promoting your podcast!